ziqni-tech/ziqni-admin-sdks/java/docs/UpdateInstantWinRequest.md

 # UpdateInstantWinRequest

-This is a request for Product update
+This is a request for Instant win update

 ## Properties